 A Taste for Chocolate

-The Morris-Jumel Mansion (MJM), Manhattan’s oldest house, will present a special exhibition exploring cacao and chocolate as a commodity and emerging breakfast tradition in colonial and post-colonial America.
-Stephen Jumel’s role as an importer and purveyor will be revealed in archival material from MJM’s collection.
-The exhibition focuses on how cocoa— typically sold in “cakes” and served as a hot drink flavored with vanilla, honey, and spices—became a popular beverage during Eliza Jumel’s lifetime (1775‒1865).
+The Morris-Jumel Mansion (MJM), Manhattan’s oldest house, presented a special exhibition exploring cacao and chocolate as a commodity and emerging breakfast tradition in colonial and post-colonial America.
+Stephen Jumel’s role as an importer and purveyor was revealed in archival material from MJM’s collection.
+The exhibition focuses on how cocoa-typically sold in “cakes” and served as a hot drink flavored with vanilla, honey, and spices-became a popular beverage during Eliza Jumel’s lifetime (1775-1865).